Yevgeny Maximov: Boer War

 On 30 April 1900, Maximov led the Hollander Corps in the Battle of Thaba Nchu, where he was seriously wounded.
 During the battle, Maximov fought with the British Army Captain Beachcroft Towse and fired the shot that blinded Towse in both eyes while at the same time Towse fired a shot into Maximov.
 As Towse was awarded a Victoria Cross, the battle of Tabu Nchu brought international attention to Maximov, through the British press wrongly reported that Maximov had been killed.
-At Taba Nchu, Maximov suffered a splintered shoulder, a badly damaged shoulder blade and a serious wound to his skull, which rendered him unfit for further military service, leading to him being honorably discharged from the Transvaal service.
+At Taba Nchu, Maximov suffered a splintered shoulder, a badly damaged shoulder blade and a serious wound to his skull, which rendered him unfit for further military service, leading to him being honourably discharged from the Transvaal service.
 One of the Transvaal leaders, State Secretary Francis William Reitz told the Russian nurse Sophia Izedinova:"You know, sister...that I am not greatly impressed by all these foreigners who come offering us their services, but concerning your countryman, I am happy to say that we were both mistaken in our caution.
 All our commandos who have come into contact with Colonel Maximov praise his bravery, his ability to discipline men and the value of his advice.
 General Louis Botha said that although he is no coward himself and has seen many brave men, he not only never saw, but never imagined anything like the bravery of this Russian colonel.
 And one of the Dutch who served under him, said that one couldn't but follow him, he is a real leader."
 The Russian historians' Apollon Davidson and Irina Filatova cautioned that judging from the gushy tone that Izedinova always used when discussing Maximov in her book Neskolko Mesiatsev u Burov that she was clearly infatuated with him, and her picture of him may have been somewhat idealised, but at the same time noted that other people who knew Maximov in South Africa also spoke about him in a very admiring way.